kevin-wangzefeng/toc/projects/dragonfly/dragonfly-graduation-dd.md

   - Improved RELEASE.md to define a more detailed release process and guidelines, Ref: <https://github.com/dragonflyoss/community/pull/22>.

 - The following recommendations were provided to the project that are non-blocking in the TOC's assessment but should be completed by the project to ensure continued viability of the project.
+  - The TOC Reviewer suggests completing a General Technical Review post-graduation and maintaining GTR documentation.
+Ref: <https://github.com/cncf/toc/blob/main/.github/ISSUE_TEMPLATE/tech-review.yml>
   - The temporary link used for joining Dingtalk had expired.
 The TOC Reviewer suggested updating the instructions with the group search number.
 This finding was resolved before the final due diligence report completion.
-Ref: <https://github.com/dragonflyoss/dragonfly/issues/4298>
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4298>.
   - TOC Reviewer suggested adding documentation explaining how the project handles requests to the CNCF, and changes to governance or project goals.
 This finding was resolved before the final due diligence report completion.
-Ref: <https://github.com/dragonflyoss/dragonfly/issues/4324>
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4324>.
   - There are duplicated definitions of "Adding New Member/Approver/Maintainer" in the community documents (in COMMUNITY_LADDER.md and COMMUNITY_MEMBERSHIP.md).
 TOC Reviewer suggests to consolidate these into a single source of truth.
-Ref: <https://github.com/dragonflyoss/dragonfly/issues/4325>
+Ref: <https://github.com/dragonflyoss/dragonfly/issues/4325>.
   - The TOC Reviewer suggests to document the responsibilities and focus areas for each maintainer (including community wide maintainers and subproject maintainer) in MAINTAINERS.md.
 Even if there is no differentiation among maintainers, it should be explicitly stated to provide clarity on maintainer roles within the project.
   - The TOC Reviewer suggests to add the violation reporting email address to CODE_OF_CONDUCT.md to clarify how community members can report instances of unacceptable behavior.
 For example: "Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at {email address here}."
   - The TOC reviewer suggests to set a unified place to document all the community channels including community wide channels and subproject, area focused channels.
   - The TOC Reviewer suggests the project maintainers to maintain a GTR file and complete Domain Technical Review after the graduation DD.
   - The TOC reviewer suggests the security policy cross-linked by all the subproject repos.
-  - The TOC reviewer suggests add a copy of [Security Self-Assessment](https://github.com/cncf/tag-security/blob/main/community/assessments/projects/dragonfly/self-assessment.md) to [dragonflyoss/community](https://github.com/dragonflyoss/community)
+  - The TOC reviewer suggests add a copy of [Security Self-Assessment](https://github.com/cncf/tag-security/blob/main/community/assessments/projects/dragonfly/self-assessment.md) to [dragonflyoss/community](https://github.com/dragonflyoss/community).
   - The TOC reviewer suggests include the adoption level for each adopter (e.g., dev/trialing, prod, etc.) in ADOPTERS.md to provide clearer insight into how the project is being used across different organizations.
+  - The TOC Reviewer suggests the project to plan and participate the [CNCF Mentoring Programs](https://github.com/cncf/mentoring/tree/main/programs) for future contributor recruitment.

 ### Adoption Evaluation

-_The adopter interviews reflect a project [in use/too early] for the level which the project applied.
-They show ... $INTERVIEWSUMMARY._
+  The adopter interviews reflect production-grade usage of Dragonfly at the Graduation level.
+Four adopters from multiple industries were interviewed, demonstrating 1.5 to 6 years of production experience.
+All adopters deployed Dragonfly to solve critical challenges in large-scale distributed file and image distribution, particularly addressing bandwidth constraints, reducing infrastructure costs, and accelerating content delivery in cloud-native and AI/ML environments.

+  Adopters reported significant measurable benefits: bandwidth consumption reduced by 70-90%, cost savings up to 90% in image pull operations, and startup time improvements of 50% or more.
+Dragonfly currently supports deployments ranging from medium-scale cloud migration projects to petabyte-scale daily downloads serving millions of client machines.
+Use cases span container image acceleration, object storage distribution, configuration file delivery, and emerging AI model distribution workloads.

+  All interviewed adopters praised Dragonfly's stability at scale, P2P distribution efficiency, cloud-native deployment model, and seamless integration with container registries and runtimes.
+They actively engage with the community through GitHub, DingTalk, and Slack, experiencing responsive maintainer support with critical issues resolved within 2-3 business days.
+The adopters view Dragonfly's clean architecture, strong CNCF governance, and adaptability to evolving cloud-native and AI infrastructure requirements as key strengths that establish long-term trust and confidence in the project.

 ### Final Assessment

-_[The TOC has found the project to have satisfied the criteria for $LEVEL/ The TOC's evaluation of the project shows a needed focus to complete the outstanding blockers and reapply when the following conditions are met ... $CONDITIONS]._
+  The TOC has found the project to have satisfied the criteria for Graduation.

 ### Criteria